Autonomy Software C++ 24.5.1

 Here is the call graph for this function:

-void controllers::StanleyController::SetPath ( std::vector< geoops::GPSCoordinate > & vGPSPath)
+void controllers::StanleyController::SetPath ( const std::vector< geoops::GPSCoordinate > & vGPSPath)

 Setter for path.